 Internationally, Lancaster models have also served with the French naval air arm and the French, Canadian and Argentinian air forces.
-France was one of the final countries to withdraw the Lancaster from military service in the mid-1960s.
+France was one of the final countries to withdraw them from military service in the mid-1960s.

 Out of all the Lancaster aircraft to be built, seventeen are now recorded as being in intact condition and two of these remain airworthy.